-Compensatory Time Off.
+Section 4.7 Compensatory Time Off

 Employees may receive compensatory time in lieu of overtime pay only if mutually agreed between the employee and the Village.
 If the parties do not mutually agree, then the employee shall receive pay for any overtime worked.
-Employees may accumulate up to eighty (80) hours of compensatory time at any given time.
+Employees may accumulate up to eighty (80) hours of compensatory time at any given time; however, an employee may not use more than eighty (80) hours of compensatory time in a fiscal year.
 In the event that an employee has compensatory time available, the use of such paid leave time must be with the prior approval of the Director or his/her designee and may be taken in a minimum of one (1) hour increments except as substituted for unpaid leave as determined by the Village Manager or designee.
-Employees must give at least forty-eight (48) hours advance notice of their desire to take compensatory time off, except the 48 hour notice is waived if an employee uses compensatory time to complete a twelve (12) hour work shift on a Snowplowing / Salting and Other Work day.
+Employees must give at least forty-eight (48) hours advance notice of their desire to take compensatory time off, except the 48-hour notice is waived if an employee uses compensatory time to complete a twelve (12) hour work shift on a Snowplowing / Salting and Other Work Day.
 In addition, the Director or designee shall have discretion to waive this requirement in other circumstances where there is no adverse effect to Village operations or to cancel such time off if circumstances warrant.
 The Village may, in its discretion, cash out some or all of an employee's accrued, unused compensatory time at any time.

-Section 4.8 Mandatory Rest Period.
+Section 4.8 Mandatory Rest Period